yxie/Uber-Routing/README.md

 Course project of BMGT 831 2016.
 This file is finally updated on 5/9/2016

 Authors: Yang Xie, Zhiyuan Yang, Mingze Gao

+Problem description:
+Given a road network, real-time customer information and competitor information, the goal of this work is to maximize income by prepositioning the car and making decisions on which customers to pick-up.

 Instructions to use the program: